 The Australian Institute of Social Relations is one of the state’s leading community services providers.
-We deliver quality, professional and supportive educational experiences for people seeking a rewarding career and we guarantee work placements for each of our students.
+We deliver quality, professional and supportive educational experiences for people seeking a rewarding career and eligible students are considered for work placements with Relationships Australia SA.
 We are currently accepting enrolments until Thursday, 10 November.
 Please contact us at 08 8245 8100 or firstname.lastname@example.org to discuss your individual training needs.

 Nationally Recognised Qualifications currently enrolling now: